-Personal injury litigation involving the Company's acid concentrate product, labeled as Granuflo® or Naturalyte®, first arose in 2012 and was substantially resolved by settlement agreed in principle in February 2016 and consummated in November 2017.
+Personal injury litigation involving the FMCH's acid concentrate product, labeled as Granuflo® or Naturalyte®, first arose in 2012 and was substantially resolved by settlement agreed in principle in February 2016 and consummated in November 2017.
 Remaining individual personal injury cases do not present material risk.

 The Company's affected insurers agreed to the settlement of the acid concentrate personal injury litigation and funded \$220,000 of the settlement fund under a reciprocal reservation of rights encompassing certain coverage issues raised by insurers and the Company's claims for indemnification of defense costs.
 The Company accrued a net expense of \$60,000 in connection with the settlement, including legal fees and other anticipated costs.
 Following entry into the settlement, the Company's insurers in the AIG group and the Company each initiated litigation against the other relating to the AIG group's coverage obligations under applicable policies.
-In the coverage litigation, the AIG group seeks to be indemnified by the Company for a portion of its \$220,000 outlay; the Company seeks to confirm the AIG group's \$220,000 funding obligation, to recover defense costs already incurred by the Company, and to compel the AIG group to honor defense and indemnification obligations, if any, required for resolution of cases not participating in the settlement.
+In the coverage litigation, the AIG group seeks to be indemnified by the Company for some or all of its \$220,000 outlay; the Company seeks to confirm the AIG group's \$220,000 funding obligation, to recover defense costs already incurred by the Company, and to compel the AIG group to honor defense and indemnification obligations required for resolution of cases not participating in the settlement.
 As a result of decisions on issues of venue, the coverage litigation is proceeding in the New York state trial court for Manhattan.
 (National Union Fire Insurance v.
 Fresenius Medical Care, 2016 Index No. 653108 (Supreme Court of New York for New York County)).

-Four institutional plaintiffs filed complaints against the Company or its affiliates under state deceptive practices statutes resting on certain background allegations common to the GranuFlo®/NaturaLyte® personal injury litigation, but seeking as remedy the repayment of sums paid to the Company attributable to the GranuFlo®/NaturaLyte® products.
+Four institutional plaintiffs filed complaints against the Company or its affiliates under state deceptive practices statutes resting on certain background allegations common to the GranuFlo®/NaturaLyte® personal injury litigation but seeking as a remedy the repayment of sums paid to the Company that are attributable to the GranuFlo®/NaturaLyte® products.
 These cases implicate different legal standards, theories of liability and forms of potential recovery from those in the personal injury litigation and their claims were not extinguished by the personal injury litigation settlement described above.
-The four plaintiffs were the Attorneys General for the States of Kentucky, Louisiana and Mississippi and the commercial insurance company Blue Cross Blue Shield of Louisiana in its private capacity.
-State of Mississippi ex rel.
-Hood, v.
-Fresenius Medical Care Holdings, Inc., No. 14-cv-152 (Chancery Court, DeSoto County); State of Louisiana ex re.
+All of the institutional cases have been resolved by settlement except for the claims by the State of Louisiana through its Attorney General and Blue Cross Blue Shield Louisiana, which remain active in the combined proceeding.
+State of Louisiana ex re.
 Caldwell and Louisiana Health Service & Indemnity Company v.
-Fresenius Medical Care Airline, 2016 Civ.
+Fresenius Medical Care Airline, et al 2016 Civ.
 11035 (U.S.D.C.
-D. Mass.); Commonwealth of Kentucky ex rel.
-Beshear v.
-Fresenius Medical Care Holdings, Inc. et al., No. 16-CI-00946 (Circuit Court, Franklin County).
-On February 12, 2019, agreement was reached to settle and resolve Kentucky's claims in Beshear in exchange for the Company's payment of \$10,300 and the case has been dismissed.
-On April 1, 2019, agreement was reached to settle and resolve Mississippi's claims in Hood for \$15,700 and activity has ceased in that case pending the court's expected approval.
+D. Mass.).
 The Caldwell and Blue Cross Louisiana cases remain unresolved and are proceeding together in federal court in Boston but are subject to undecided motions for severance and remand.
 There is no trial date in either case.
+The Company has increased its litigation reserves to account for anticipated resolution of these claims.
+However, at the present time there are no agreements in principle for resolving either case and litigation through final adjudication may be required in them.